 Cancelling or Rescheduling an On-Campus Interview

 You are able to cancel an interview at least 2 business days prior to the interview without penalty, you can reschedule an interview timeslot by contacting Employer and Alumni Relations at least 2 business days prior to the interview; however, potential to reschedule is subject to availability.

 You should never cancel a first-round OCI for a second-round interview with another employer.
-Employers participating in OCI are required to give you 72 hours notice of a second round interview and provide an alternate date if the first date represents a reasonable scheduling conflict for the student (including commitment to a first round interview with another employer on-campus).
+Employers participating in OCI are required to give you 72 hours notice of a second round interview and provide an alternate date if the first date represents a reasonable scheduling conflict for the student (including a commitment to a first round interview with another employer on-campus).

 Failure to cancel an OCI with at least two business days’ notice or failure to appear at a scheduled interview, significant lateness or renege of an OCI offer acceptance will result in the following actions:

-First time cancellation of an on-campus interview or failure to appear: You will receive a warning for the remainder of the semester.
+First-time cancellation of an on-campus interview or failure to appear: You will receive a warning for the remainder of the semester.
 If you commit a second violation, you will be immediately suspended from the On-Campus Interview Program for the remainder of the semester.

-Second time cancellation of an on-campus interview or failure to appear: You will be immediately suspended from the On-Campus Interview Program for the remainder of the semester.
+Second-time cancellation of an on-campus interview or failure to appear: You will be immediately suspended from the On-Campus Interview Program for the remainder of the semester.

 If you are unable to attend your interview on the day it is scheduled for any reason, you are required to contact Employer and Alumni Relations.

-Offer Acceptance Policy - offers received as a result of On Campus Recruiting
+Offer Acceptance Policy - offers received as a result of On-Campus Recruiting

-• For offers extended following a summer internship or as a result of a fall semester on campus interview: November 10, 2017
+• For offers extended following a summer internship or as a result of a fall semester on-campus interview: November 10, 2017

-• For offers extended as a result of a spring semester on campus interview: February 23, 2018
+• For offers extended as a result of a spring semester on-campus interview: February 23, 2018